Legal and Business Advice for Freelance Hairdressers

 The NHF offers a wide range of business support services to Members including legal, employment and financial advice.
 Find out more about becoming a chair renter here: nhf.info/self-employed-blog.
 NHF Members benefit from free chair renting agreements: nhf.info/agreements and can download a free Members-only expert guide for chair renters: nhf.info/becoming-a-chair-renter-guide

-HJ’s Freelance Week is sponsored by Wella Professionals
+HJ’s Freelance Week is in association with Wella Professionals